30 Interesting Facts About Trinidad and Tobago

 Steel Pans (Shutterstock)

 19. The limbo dance was invented in Trinidad and Tobago.
-The dance originates from the country’s African heritage and can see dancers cross beneath a stick – which is sometimes set on fire – just 22cm off the ground.
+It originates from the country’s African heritage and involves dancers crossing beneath a stick—which is sometimes set on fire—just 22cm off the ground.

-20. Trinidad and Tobago is one of 27 countries that doesn’t have any UNESCO World Heritage Sites.
+20. Trinidad and Tobago is one of 27 countries without UNESCO World Heritage Sites.
 However, it does have three properties on the Tentative List (properties intended to be submitted for nomination).

 21. Nicki Minaj is from Trinidad and Tobago.
 The Trinidadian-born musician moved to the USA when she was five years old.